-- 2. Create an outline for the more complex portions (primarily the Project Description/Research Strategy/Narrative.) - This is where you will include specific headers, sections, numbering, or other prescribed content for the narrative from the solicitation. - I prepare this document in the exact format required for each component of each project so I can use them as the working drafts. - When preparing your outlines, include writing prompts based on the review criteria, your proposed goals and objectives, and solicitation structural guidance
+Create an outline for the more complex portions (Project Description/Narrative)

+- Include specific headers, sections, numbering, or other prescribed content for the narrative from the solicitation. - I prepare this document in the exact format required for each component of each project so I can use them as the working drafts. - Include writing prompts based on the review criteria, proposed goals and objectives, and solicitation structural guidance.

-MAX Z pages Plans must include each header (2-5) but prompts are examples only and not all projects will require info for goals of the project)
+MAX Z pages \Plans must include each header (2-5) but prompts are examples only and not all projects will require info for goals of the project)